HarshitDuttTyagi/ONGC-Guest-House-Room-Booking-Portal/README.md

 present system of booking involves physical presence of employees to book rooms and take permission from Registar and present the copy of permission to staff of the guest house.
 This causes burden on employees.
-In order to solve this issue we come up with a website which allows students to book rooms online by authenticating that they belong to NITK via xxxx@ongc.co.in account.
+In order to solve this issue we come up with a website which allows employees to book rooms online by authenticating that they belong to NITK via xxxx@ongc.co.in account.